College English Test: 2005 reform

-The CET-4 is mandatory for university students in China who are not English majors.
-It is also a prerequisite for a bachelor's degree.
+The CET-4 is important for university students in China who are not English majors.
+It is not a prerequisite for a bachelor's degree but some universities in China require students get 425 scores in CET4 to get the degree.
+Many postgraduate universities also require CET4 at least 425 or CET6 at least 425.
+In some universities, if students want to get the qualification to be enrolled as a master student without an exam (Bishi), that is to say, he or she can Baoyan, they should get CET6 certification.
 Many employers in China prefer applicants with CET-4 or even CET-6 certification.

 Passing the CET is important for Chinese college students.
 Graduates may only be able to get a degree or a good job if they can pass the CET with a high score.

 While the CET tests reading, writing and listening, it does have a separate test for speaking.
 The speaking test is held twice a year and only students with a CET Band-4 score higher than 550 or a CET Band-6 higher than 485 are eligible for the test.

 Test for English Majors

 A similar but more rigorous test, the Test for English Majors (TEM), is mandatory for English majors, and it is generally only for English majors.
 For these students, passing the TEM-4 is a graduation requirement.
 The test should be taken by the end of the second academic or sophomore year.
 TEM-8 ("Band 8") is the highest level for English major students; it should be taken during the end of the last academic or senior year.

-If an English-major student fails to pass the TEM-4 during his or her sophomore year, they may attempt to pass the TEM-8 during their senior year.
+If an English-major student fails to pass the TEM-4 during their sophomore year, they may attempt to pass the TEM-8 during their senior year.
 Those failing the TEM-8 are only allowed one re-test (during the following year after they have graduated from college).
-A second failure results in disqualification lifelong.
+A second failure results in lifelong disqualification.

-Both TEM4 and TEM8 are only two qualifications for any students lifelong.
+Both TEM4 and TEM8 are the only two lifelong qualifications for any student.